piluex/FibertelDPIproof/README.md

 # Future goals

 Make better instructions in english and spanish so everybody can go over DPI.
-If you're a lawyer interested in net-neutrality stuff.
-I can help with the technical part! contact me.
+If you're a lawyer interested in net-neutrality stuff I can help with the technical part! contact me.